mgmeier/purescript-matrix/docs/Data/Matrix.md

 ``` purescript
 generate :: forall a s.
 (Sized s) => (Int -> Int -> a) -> Mat s a
 ```

+/O(rows*cols)/.
+Generate a matrix from a generator function.

 #### `columns`